kamax-io/gridify-server/docs/getting-started.md

 ## Configure
 > **NOTE**: Please view the install instruction for your platform, as this step might be optional or already handled for you.

-If you haven't created a configuration file yet, copy `gridepo.sample.yaml` to where the configuration file is stored given your installation method and edit to your needs.
+If you haven't created a configuration file yet, copy `gridify.sample.yaml` to where the configuration file is stored given your installation method and edit to your needs.

 The following items must be at least configured:

 - `domain`: Will represent the DNS/IP domain used to identify your server and build various IDs.
-- `storage.data`: File storage location for Gridepo, including cryptographic files (signing keys, etc.).
+- `storage.data`: File storage location for the Gridify Server, including cryptographic files (signing keys, etc.).
 - `storage.database.connection`: JDBC URL pointing to your PostgreSQL database.

 **NOTE:** The Grid protocol will separate IDs from domains/addresses, unlike Matrix.
-To ease the transition, Gridepo will use the provided domain (either DNS or IP, with or without port) to auto-discover and connect.
+To ease the transition, the Gridify Server will use the provided domain (either DNS or IP, with or without port) to auto-discover and connect.

-You can either set the direct, final destination or use [Well-known discovery](federation.md#discovery) if you want to keep familiar IDs and Aliases or use an arbitrary path for gridepo, like `/_grid/` to keep it all contained.
+You can either set the direct, final destination or use [Well-known discovery](federation.md#discovery) if you want to keep familiar IDs and Aliases or use an arbitrary path for gridify, like `/_grid/` to keep it all contained.

 ## Integrate

-Gridepo provides two set of APIs:
+the Gridify Server provides two set of APIs:
 - Grid data federation endpoints, under `/data/`
 - Matrix Client endpoint, under `/_matrix/client/`

-Both will need to be passed to Gridepo.
+Both will need to be passed to the Gridify Server.
 If you are already using Matrix, we recommend using a dedicated sub-domain as to not interfere with your current installation.

 ### Reverse proxy

-If you do not want to use a reverse proxy and instead make Gridepo serve HTTPS directly, skip this section and read the [Network section of the Configuration document](configure.md#listeners).
+If you do not want to use a reverse proxy and instead make the Gridify Server serve HTTPS directly, skip this section and read the
+[Network section of the Configuration document](configure.md#listeners).

 #### nginx